 He also often uses his mental powers to encourage witnesses and criminals to reveal facts known only to them.

 Although Jane feels a little out of place at times, the friendly supporting characters help the paper through the cracks.
-Plus, each season lasts about 3-4 episodes, so you never feel like the writing is stagnant.
+In addition, each season lasts about 3-4 episodes, so you never feel like the writing is stagnant.

 In its simplest form, Whitechapel is an ITV drama revolving around the detectives of the London borough of Whitechapel.
 Our protagonist is new detective Joe Chandler, assisted by Sergeant Ray Miles, who soon realizes he’s dealing with a copycat.

-Over the course of four seasons, the plot unfolds around many different historical crimes, with the first season revolving around Jack the Ripper.
+The plot unfolds around many different historical crimes throughout four seasons, with the first season revolving around Jack the Ripper.
 There’s a mix of influences in this series, and like most ITV shows, it’s not afraid to gather in a series of clichés and tropes of intrigue.
 Still, the series is undeniably engaging, and season four even ends on a relatively satisfying note.

 Poirot is a great show.
-At the centre of this mystery is the prolific Belgian detective Hercule Poirot.
-While there have been many attempts to revitalize this character and introduce him to modern audiences (such as The ABC Murders), in the end it is the original that really prevails.
+At the center of this mystery is the prolific Belgian detective Hercule Poirot.
+While there have been many attempts to revitalize this character and introduce him to modern audiences (such as The ABC Murders), in the end, it is the original that really prevails.

-The end of the 1980s was undoubtedly marked by great crime novels, and this gem may be at the top of the list.
+Great crime novels undoubtedly marked the end of the 1980s, and this gem may be at the top of the list.
 Poirot is a must-see show for any mystery lover.

 It is not easy to adapt a classic novel and make it modern and relevant while retaining the essence of the original.
 It’s something we’ve seen in many series and movies, and it’s hard to do.